korneevDev/ComplimentsApp/README.md

 # ComplimentsApp
-Android application which show random compliment using open API complimentr
+Test project: Android application which show random compliment or quotes using open API complimentr.

-#Principles
+Project was developed based on lectures of JohnySC

+## Principles

 - SOLID
 - DRY